-K. SUBSEQUENT EVENTS
+I. SUBSEQUENT EVENTS

-The City has evaluated all events or transactions that occurred after September 30, 2021 up through July 11, 2022, the date the financial statements were available to be issued.
-During this period, management was unaware of subsequent events requiring disclosure.
+The City has evaluated all events or transactions that occurred after September 30, 2023 up through February 12, 2024, the financial statements were During this subsequent date the available be issued period. management was unaware events requiring disclosure.

-L. ECONOMIC DEVELOPMENT CORPORATION
+K. ECONOMIC DEVELOPMENT CORPORATION